wyvernSemi/riscV/iss/README.md

 * Debugging interface for gdb remote target
 * Co-simulation support

-The model can be configured to enable/disable the instruction extensions via a python GUI.
+The model can be configured to enable/disable the instruction extensions before compilation via a supplied python GUI.
+A `makefile` is provide to compile either for Linux or under Windows with MSYS2/mingw-w64, but a Visual Studio environment is also supplied.
+This can be used with the IDE, but the `makefile` also allows build with a target of `MSVC`